We are Social:

 Sleep dentistry may not be suitable if you have any pre-existing medical conditions, such as asthma or other respiratory issues.
 Upon visiting our practice, we will comprehensively assess your medical history before recommending the most suitable sedation option for your treatment.

-The cost of having your wisdom teeth removed depends on whether you opt to have them removed in-chair at our Kelmscott or East Victoria Park locations or, whether you remove them under general anaesthetic at Southbank Day Surgery.
+The cost of having your wisdom teeth removed depends on whether you opt to have them removed in-chair at our Applecross location or, whether you remove them under general anaesthetic at Southbank Day Surgery.
 To find the costs of your wisdom teeth removal, contact us for an initial consultation.

 Many wisdom teeth will require some form of surgery to remove.
-At our practices in East Victoria Park and Kelmscott, we offer several options.
+At our practices in Applecross, we offer several options.
 If the procedure is straightforward and the patient comfortable, we may be able to extract wisdom teeth by numbing the patient with local anaesthetic in the dental chair.
 For those that are anxious, we can arrange IV sedation (also called sleep dentistry or twilight sedation) to be administered by a GP anaesthetist and the procedure can be performed in the dental chair.

 We also have regular bookings at Southbank Day Surgery in South Perth where we can perform wisdom tooth removal under general anaesthetic with an anaesthetist.
 This is often the preferred choice for the patients with private health insurance and hospital cover.